SiobhanBaines/MS1-Portfolio/README.md

 ### Lessons learned
 1. When commencing on a Milestone Project I need to make sure I have read and watched ALL the instructions and not just the Assessment Handbook.
 That way I will not lose points for
     a. not creating the Tablet wireframes
-    b. not showing ALL my test evidence for each piece of HTML and CSS I changed and worked on
+        Creating the wireframes for at least desktop, tablet and mobile up front shows I have an idea and understanding of how the website will change as the hardware it is running on changes.
-    c. use OneNote at least to document as I go so that I do not lose any important information
+    b. not showing ALL my test evidence for each piece of HTML and CSS I changed and worked on Working on these milestone projects is not quite the same as working on a program in the industry.
+This is a university level qualification and I need to show how I achieved the results I did and why I chose to do some of the things I did not just code, test and fix as I would in the real world until I had a working site ready to be unit tested before user acceptance testing.
-2. Having been in IT for 30 years there are tasks I perform automatically but this is a university qualifications and I have to prove each and every step I take.
+    c. use OneNote at least to document as I go so that I do not lose any important information This will help me keep track of all the webpages I visited even if I do not use anything from them in the final product.
+It will help with the on-going documentation
-3. Allow more time for the documentation so I do not miss any oportunities.
+2. Allow more time for the documentation so I do not miss any opportunities.